Arthur

 Even Gene (club host), said: “New York’s night life is still a bit prejudiced, but at Arthur we’re not, and we’d like to see more Negroes here.

 In November 1965, Look magazine published an article about a club called "The Wild Scene at Arthur."
-During an interview, Elizabeth Burton was asked whether her ex-partner was likely to visit the club.
+During an interview, Sybil Burton was asked whether her ex-partner was likely to visit the club.
 She replied, "I don't think so, luv.
 Richard hates this type of place."

 The End is Near